The 12 Mantras for Sanity (and Joy) when Hosting Family

 A Family Video

-Below is a short video we did for Amalia’s brother when he turned 21 this October.
+Below is a short video we did for Amalia’s brother when he turned 21.
 It was all footage captured when he was visiting us in the summer.
 Videos and photography are a great way to enjoy your time hosting family and help the memories live on.

 Written by Amalia & Eric